Christian M. 6 min read

 Key features and benefits of SoGEA broadband

-The table below outlines the key features of SoGEA, emphasising its main differences with FTTC broadband:
+The table below outlines SoGEA’s key features, highlighting its main differences from earlier iterations of FTTC broadband.

 SoGEA FeatureDescriptionSoGEA vs FTTC